rajrajdeep/rajrajdeep/README.md

 - 👋 Hi, I’m Rajdeep Modi, did postgraduate from NITW in EEE department(2021).
 - 👀 I’m interested in VLSI.
-- 🌱 I’m currently learning Full custom flow of VLSI, DRC, LVS, PEX and PCELLS
+- 🌱 I’m currently learning Full custom flow of VLSI, which includes DRC, LVS, PEX and PCELLS

 <!---
 rajrajdeep/rajrajdeep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.